Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 Sicily is surrounded by the most beautiful and clean beaches.
 The Sicilians are friendly and the food is amazing.
 Once you’re there, visit the town, but really just be ready to relax on the beaches of this island.

 This beach offers the scenic background of the city of Cefalu.
 There is also Scala dei Turchi, this location is off a rocky cliff of Realmonte.
-The white cliffs surround an endless crystalline blue water.
+The white cliffs surround an endless crystalline blue water making it one of the best destinations in Italy.

 As the deep turquoise water laps at your feet, you will not regret your decision to visit this location, marking it as one of the best things to do in Italy.